 PRIVATE COMPANY LIMITED BY SHARES

 A private company limited by shares is often referred to as a “private limited company”.
 A private limited company has between 1 and 50 shareholders, who can be private individuals or corporations.
-As of 2017, approximately 60% of all companies in Singapore operate as private limited companies.
+As of 2018, approximately 65% of all companies in Singapore operate as private limited companies.
 This type of company is also the most appropriate for those who intend to launch an IT business in Singapore.

 Of the more than 500,000 businesses in Singapore, over 300,000 are incorporated as a private limited company.Singapore Government Statistics